MoonWalkerHTTP/moonwalker-docs/README.md

 ```
 To use css, You will have to link it in the `.pug` file as shown above.
 Other Options will not work as the `.css` file has to be served as a route.

 To use CSS, I will Create a file in the `/css` directory called `about.css`.
-In the CSS Folder, All the CSS files of your Website are contained.
+In the `/css` Folder, All the CSS files of your Website are contained.

 My `/css/about.css` contains the following text -
 ```